Automattic/wp-calypso/client/extensions/woocommerce/components/product-search/README.md

 #### Props

-* `onSelect`: Function called when a result is clicked, with product object as an argument.
+* `onChange`: Function called when a result is clicked, with product object as an argument.